localstack/docs/content/en/user-guide/web-application/organizations-teams/index.md

 ### Organizations / Teams
 <i>The terms 'Organization' and 'Team' are used interchangeably within our web application</i><br>
 <br>
-Both individual and company accounts are able to invite other accounts into their teams.<br>
+Both [individual and company accounts]({{< ref "accounts#individual-account--company-account" >}}) are able to invite other accounts into their teams.<br>
 Accounts that are invited into a team can also be given advanced role settings by the team admin, such as purchasing subscriptions, managing payment methods, and more.
-<br>Teams offer an easy way to manage subscriptions and api keys for multiple people.
+<br>Teams offer an easy way to manage subscriptions and API keys for multiple individual users.
-For example you can purchase a plan with multiple seats for your team, which allows you to distribute the API keys among your team members.
+For example, you can purchase a plan with multiple seats for your team, which allows you to distribute the API keys among your team members.

 #### Inviting Team Members
 To invite team members, navigate to the [`Team Members`](https://app.localstack.cloud/account/members) section of your profile.<br>
-Enter the user name and the email address of an team member, and click on the plus symbol to invite them to your team.
+Enter the user name and the email address of a team member, and click on the plus symbol (`+`) to invite them to your team.

 <img src="teammembers.PNG" width="800px" alt="Inviting Team Members">